lapauwThomas/PyStubbler/README.md

 ## Visual Studio postbuild

-Place the build with all the files in the solution folder, and add this to the Post-build event command line box in the project properties
+Place the all the files from the release folder in a subfolder called _PyStubbler_ in the solution folder, and add the following line to the Post-build event command line box in the project properties

 `"$(SolutionDir)PyStubbler\PyStubbler.exe" --dest="$(TargetDir)" --search="$(TargetDir)" --postfix="-stubs" "$(TargetPath)"`